 Curated by Daniel Rangel, the survey runs from early sculptures that few visitors will have seen to the photographic series that made his international reputation.
 It spans more than three decades and forty-three distinct bodies of work.

 The Rio staging is bigger than the earlier stops in Recife and Salvador, which together drew more than a hundred and fifty thousand visitors.
-Around twenty extra works were added here, including five created this year specifically for the show.
+Around twenty extra works were added here, including five created this year for the show.

 The pieces to look out for